Beurling-Fourier algebras on Lie groups and their spectra: The simply connected cover of the Euclidean motion group

 In this section, we present a full characterization of the spectrum of Beurling-Fourier algebras of $\widetilde{E}(2)$ associated with the weight $W$ extended from the subgroup $H_{X,Y}$ with the weight function $w: \widehat{H_{X,Y}} \cong \Real^2 \to (0,\infty)$.
 As in the case of the Euclidean motion group, we start this section by introducing appropriate dense subalgebras and subspaces of the Beurling-Fourier algebra, which we will use in analysis of both cases.

-\begin{rem} For the case of the weights extended from the subgroup $H_S$ and the exponentially growing weights using Laplacian, we were not able to find appropriate subalgebras, so that we were unable to determine the associated spectrum of $A(\widetilde{E}(2),W)$. \end{rem}
+\begin{rem} For the case of the weights extended from the subgroup $H_S$ and the exponentially growing weights using Laplacian, we were not able to find appropriate subalgebras, so that we were unable to determine the associated spectrum of $A(\widetilde{E}(2),W)$.
+More precisely, for these weights, we were not able to prove that the subalgebra $\B$, given in Definition \ref{defn-subalg-E(2)-cover}, lies inside $A(\widetilde{E}(2), W)$.
+Specifically, for the case of the weights extended from the subgroup $H_S$, we believe that the main difficulty for getting good enough norm estimates lies in the formula \eqref{eq-integral-kernel-simply-connected} below, where we have to put additional factors $w(n)$ in front of $z^n$.
+The other case has a similar problem. \end{rem}